COVID-19 pandemic in Italy: Religion

-In Italy, in-person gatherings for religious worship have been suspended and as a result, many churches broadcast Mass via online live-stream, radio and television.
+In Italy, in-person gatherings for religious worship were suspended and as a result, many churches broadcast Mass via online live-stream, radio and television.

-Church funerals cannot be held given the national lockdown.
-In some northern cities, authorities have had issues in dealing with the storage of the high number of coffins, and churches have offered to care for them.
-In the towns of Seriate and Bergamo, the Italian Army has volunteered to transport some of these coffins from churches and morgues to cemeteries and crematoriums in other provinces.
+Church funerals could not be held during the national lockdown.
+In some northern cities, authorities had issues in dealing with the storage of the high number of coffins, and churches offered to care for them.
+In the towns of Seriate and Bergamo, the Italian Army volunteered to transport some of these coffins from churches and morgues to cemeteries and crematoriums in other provinces.

 Politics

 On 5 March, the Italian government decided to postpone the constitutional referendum that was due on 29 March.
 The referendum was delayed until September 2020.

 According to a few surveys, many Italians feel betrayed by the European Union's response to the crisis.
 This has led to an increase in euroscepticism, with the number of Italians agreeing that EU membership is a disadvantage jumping from 47% in November 2018 to 67% in March 2020, according to a Tecnè survey.
 Former president of the European Commission Donald Tusk said that the risk for the European Union is greater than the European debt crisis of 2009, and that despite the fact that EU aid to Italy is greater than from other countries, its perception is crucial.

 Top Italian figures have condemned an article in a German newspaper suggesting the mafia was waiting for an influx of European Union cash amid the COVID-19 pandemic.
 Foreign Minister Luigi Di Maio said, "Die Welt, an important German newspaper, urged Europe this morning to not help Italy because 'the mafia is waiting for money from Brussels'".